biopython/biopython.github.io/wiki/Alphabet.md

 ## SeqRecord changes

-Some sequence file formats require the molecule type, which previously was recorded with a ``Bio.Alphabet`` object as the `.alphabet` attribute of the `Seq` object.
+Some sequence file formats require the molecule type when writing a file, which previously was recorded with a ``Bio.Alphabet`` object as the `.alphabet` attribute of the `Seq` object.
 This is now recorded as a molecule type string in the `SeqRecord` object annotation dictionary instead.

 ```python
 # Old style